User-friendly introduction to PAC-Bayes bounds: Tight Generalization Error Bounds for Deep Learning

 which means that we are allowed to use $\pi_{-\xi r}$, that is data-dependent, as a prior!
 This bound is a little scary at first, because it depends on many parameters.
 We will provide simpler localized bounds in Section~\ref{section:oracle} in order to explain their benefits (in particular, it allows to remove some $\log(n)$ terms in the rates of convergences).
 For now, simply accept that the bound is usually tighter than Theorem~\ref{thm:first:bound}, but in practice, we have to calibrate both $\lambda$ and $\beta$, which makes it a little more difficult to use.
 Thus, I am not aware of any application of this technique to neural networks, but we will show in Section~\ref{section:oracle} that, used on PAC-Bayes oracle inequalities, it leads to an improvement of the order of the bound.
-I would advise the reader to read~\cite{cat2003} or~\cite{cat2007} to learn many consequences of this localization technique, see also the paper by Tong Zhang~\cite{zha2006}.
+See \citet{cat2003,zha2006,cat2007} for more details on the localization technique.

+\citet{dzi2018} proved that any data-dependent prior can actually be used in Seeger's bound, under a differential privacy condition, at the cost of a small modification of the bound.